nocturn9x/BotBase/DATABASE.md

 (formatted as d/m/Y H:M:S) and an integer (0 for `False` and 1 for `True`) that represents the user's status (whether it is banned or not)

-- `get_users()` -> This acts similarly to the above `get_user`, but takes
-no parameters and returns a list of all the users in the database.
-The list contains tuples of the same structure of the ones returned by `get_user`
+- `get_users()` -> This method takes no parameter and returns a list of tuples.
+Each tuple contains a user ID as stored in the database

 - `set_user()` -> Saves an ID/username pair (in this order)
 to the database.
 The username parameter can be `None`